maciej-zieniewicz/scrapy-pharmacy/README.md

 # scrapy-pharmacy
-Getting information about medinices from online pharmacies
+Getting information about medicines from online pharmacies